ganeti/ganeti/man/gnt-instance.rst

 rbd
     Disk devices will be rbd volumes residing inside a RADOS cluster.

+blockdev
+    Disk devices will be adopted pre-existent block devices.

+ext
+    Disk devices will be provided by external shared storage, through the ExtStorage Interface using ExtStorage providers.

 The optional second value of the ``-n (--node)`` is used for the drbd template type and specifies the remote node.